Is floodwater harmful to your health? This is what health officials say

-(KTXL) — California has received heavy rainfall during recent atmospheric rivers, which has left flooding along roadways, urban areas, rivers, creeks, and streams.
+California has received heavy rainfall during recent atmospheric rivers, which has left flooding along roadways, urban areas, rivers, creeks and streams.

 If you ever become exposed to contaminated floodwater, it can cause wound infections, skin rash, gastrointestinal illness, tetanus, and leptospirosis, according to the CDC.